Although it may not be marketed as such, creatine is a popular fitness supplement often used as a pre workout.

 Other ingredients such as specific non-essential amino acids like beta-alanine, can elevate carnosine production in the muscles which can help break down glucose for fuel during high-intensity exercise and reduce acid levels which reduces fatigue post-workout [8].

-Each ingredient in pre-workout supplements will provide different benefits which is why you often find many different combinations of ingredients in these products.
+Each ingredient in pre-workout supplements will provide different benefits to give athletes a performance boost, which is why you often find many different combinations of ingredients in these products.

 Can You Mix Creatine With Pre Workout?